 Health Benefits of Basil

 The amount of basil consumed at a sitting isn't significant enough to have any substantial health benefits.
-However, this herb has been a part of holistic medicines such as traditional Chinese medicine and Ayurvedic medicine for hundreds of years.
-Today, studies are looking at the health benefits of basil (mainly in the essential oils), from assisting with digestion and reducing bloating, to reducing depression and memory loss, to preventing certain cancers.
+However, this herb has been a part of holistic medicines such as traditional Chinese medicine and Ayurvedic medicine for hundreds of years, treating digestive issues and insect bites.
+Today, studies are being done to see how the essential oils in basil can be beneficial to our health.